‘Illegal mining’ could soon become legal. Modi government gives just 10 days for public feedback

 The Supreme Court’s 2017 judgement had left the companies alarmed.
 The order for recovery was limited to illegally mined iron ore and manganese in just three districts of Odisha between the years 2001 and 2011.
 Extrapolate it to other minerals and other states, it is evident that mining companies potentially stand to lose billions of rupees.

-Instead of using the Supreme Court’s judgement as a precedent to get mining companies that have violated the law to pay up, the Modi government is amending the law, seemingly to let them off the hook.
+The Supreme Court’s judgement could have been used a precedent to get mining companies that have violated the law to pay up.
+But the Modi government is amending the law, seemingly to let them off the hook.

 Making a policy U-turn